InfAmelia/Hilarious/README.md

 #Hilarious Web Crawler

+NOTE: THIS IS NO LONGER IN DEVELOPMENT BUT LEFT HERE FOR LOL PURPOSES.

 ##CONTENTS
 * runner.rb   :  "Main Execution, constructs every other class."
 * parse.rb    :  "Receives page for parsing, responsible for finding links + titles => visits."